Sagarathome/Frontend-Assignment-ShipRocket/README.md

 # React + Vite

+# File Explorer - Frontend Assignment

+## Installation

+To install the project dependencies, run the following command: npm install

+To start the server, use:
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: